JAI HIND 15 AUGUST 2013

 i) De-merge the erstwhile Record Keeper from MTS and be granted GP of 1900.

-ii) Upgrade the cadre of LDC and re-designate as Audit Assistant with GP of 2400.
-Existing LDCs may be promoted as Auditor (Accountant) as a onetime measure.
+ii) Upgrade the cadre of LDC and re-designate as Audit Assistant with GP of

 Grant the following Grades Pay to other cadres